 to an Index.
 The initial Index value is 0.

-Editor’s Notes: How to address the synchronizaiton issue, e.g. when one AIoT device is connected to multi Readers, how to sync among those Readers on the HASH values of device IDs, is FFS.

-.

-Editor’s Notes: It is FFS how the procedure is integrated into inventory procedure, e.g. how the Reader report the device ID to the AF, when the inventory procedure is triggered.

 Step 0b. the Application Function sends the Device IDs and Indexes to the AIoTF through NEF.

 Step 0c.
 AIoTF sends the corresponding Device IDs to each Reader based on distribution policy from Application Function or local policy from MNOs.